Content Architecture: What It Is and Why It Matters

 3. Everybody Is Responsible for Content Architecture

 By now you’ve probably realized that architecture isn’t solely the domain of content strategists.
-True, they know the territory—but they need the support of UX designers, content creators, and even developers to make sure all parts of the content architecture work together smoothly.
+True, they know the territory—but they need the support of UX designers, content creators, and even developers to make sure all parts of the architecture work together smoothly.

 For example, a content strategist might be in charge of defining the overall content hierarchy, but the UX designer is the one who refines and reinforces it in the wireframe.
 Graphic designers have a role to play here, too, since visual features like font size, spacing, and color can emphasize and draw attention to content elements.
 And when it comes to structured content, it takes the technical know-how of developers and data analysts—as well as the support and buy-in of content creators—to get everything working smoothly.